daevlin/daevlin.github.io/_posts/2020-07-17-Zero2Auto_analysis.md

 With that knowledge, we should at least be able to make a Python script to unpack the first Stage of CruLoader.
 But why settle for that?

-We still want to know what the additional functionality does, since we can see in the decompiled code that there are a few other encrypted strings which have not been decrypted yet.
+We still want to know what the additional functionality in this sample does, since we can see in the decompiled code that there are a few other encrypted strings which have not been decrypted yet.

-If the let the decryption routine finish on the newly allocted memory region we can see a decrypted MZ binary, so our assumption was correct.
+If the let the decryption routine finish on the newly allocted memory region we can see a decrypted MZ binary, so our theory was correct.

 ![decrypted_rsrc](/assets/images/decrypted_rsrc.png)